 This driver is lightweight, with a graphite shaft, so you shouldn’t have trouble maneuvering it, even if you are a true beginner.
 The only real negative about this driver is that it does not seem to hold up well at all to impact.
 In fact, some golfers have noticed significant scratches on the club head after only a few days of use.

-What we liked about this driver was that it is so effective at killing your slice.
+It is so effective at killing your slice.
 The 7-degree closed face angle does the work for you in many ways.

 The 7-degree closed face on this driver was basically engineered for the golfer who is consistently slicing.
 It starts your ball at the correct line so you can almost let this driver do the work for you.